Paraphilic infantilism: Prevalence

 Meaningful information on the incidence or prevalence of any paraphilias is lacking due to the private (and often taboo) nature of such practices.
 Similarly, it has been observed that adult baby play is often a closeted activity and it is not yet well documented in medical literature.

 In one study of AB/DL website participants, 93% of the sample was male (assigned male at birth, excluding transgender individuals).
 58% of the men and 34% of the women were heterosexual.
 Males on average first became interested in AB/DL at age 11, and started practicing it at the age of 13, compared to the ages of 12 and 16 for females, respectively.
 The most frequent activities were wearing diapers, wetting, and using other baby items.
 87% of the men and 91% of the women reported that their AB/DL had not caused any significant problems or distress.

 It also reported that 9% of Yahoo groups devoted to fetishes dealt with paraphilic infantilism, which was high in relation to other fetishes.
 The same study, however, noted that males became interested in paraphilic infantilism earlier than females, at age 11 rather than 12, and also began to act on their interests earlier, at 13 rather than 16.
 It also found that while most males interested in paraphilic infantilism were primarily heterosexual (58%), most females were primarily bisexual (43%).
 34% of women were primarily heterosexual.
-Although both men and women varied in terms of education, only 66% of men and 39% of women earned more than $25,000 a year.
+Although both men and women varied in terms of education, only 66% of men and 39% of women earned more than $25,000 a year (equivalent to $ currently).

 Because atypical sexual behaviors which do not cause functional impairment, personal distress, danger to others, or have legal implications are generally not considered to be unhealthy or have psychiatric significance, people who practice closeted fetish activities like paraphilic infantilism are often not under the purview of psychiatric awareness and knowledge.
-Likewise, many people who engage in paraphilias do not consider themselves as suffering from a medical condition and do not feel a need or lasting desire to change their behavior.
+Likewise, many people who engage in paraphilic activity do not consider themselves as suffering from a medical condition and do not feel a need or lasting desire to change their behavior.
 Individuals who practice paraphilic infantilism may only seek therapy for other unrelated issues or, if discovered by others, be encouraged or coerced to seek treatment pertaining directly to the paraphilia itself.
 This, however, makes it difficult to know the exact prevalence and distribution of kinks among the general population, thus highlighting the potential of anonymous internet surveys for data collection on the AB/DL community.